flux-iac/tofu-controller/docs/use_tf_controller/to_provision_resources_and_auto_approve.md

 ## GitOps automation mode

-the GitOps automation mode is the GitOps automation mode to be used to run the Terraform module.
+The GitOps automation mode is the GitOps automation mode to be used to run the Terraform module.
+It determines how Terraform runs and manages your infrastructure.
 It is optional.
 If not specified, the "plan-and-manually-apply" mode will be used by default.
-In this example, we use the "auto-apply" mode.
+In the "plan-and-manually-apply" mode,
+TF-controller will run a Terraform plan and output the proposed changes to a Git repository.
+A human must then review and manually apply the changes.
+This is the default GitOps automation mode if none is specified.

+In the "auto-apply" mode, TF-controller will automatically apply the changes after a Terraform plan is run.
+This can be useful for environments where changes can be made automatically, but it is important to ensure that the proper controls, like policies, are in place to prevent unintended changes from being applied.

+To specify the GitOps automation mode in a Terraform object, you can set the `spec.approvePlan` field to the desired value.
+For example, to use the "auto-apply" mode, y ou would set it to `spec.approvePlan: auto`.

+It is important to carefully consider which GitOps automation mode is appropriate for your use case to ensure that your infrastructure is properly managed and controlled.

-The following is an example of a `Terraform` object:
+The following is an example of a `Terraform` object; we use the "auto-apply" mode:

 ```yaml hl_lines="8"
 apiVersion: infra.contrib.fluxcd.io/v1alpha1